SACHSTech/careers-in-computer-science-Ajuaman/README.md

 Some of the first year courses that you will take in Ontario Tech University’s program would be:

 - **BUSI 1020U – Business Communications:**
-> A course about organizing business documents
+> A course about organizing business documents.
 - **BUSI 1600U – Management of the Enterprise:**
-> A class about managing projects on a company wide scale
+> A class about managing projects on a company wide scale.
 - **BUSI 2000U – Collaborative Leadership:**
-> Learning about working in a team environment
+> Learning about working in a team environment.
 - **INFR 1010U – Discrete Mathematics:**
-> A course about the study of mathematical structures
+> A course about the study of mathematical structures.
 - **INFR 1016U – Introductory Calculus:**
-> Calculus introduction
+> Calculus introduction.
 - **INFR 1101U – Introduction to Programming for IT:**
-> Programming introduction
+> Programming introduction.
 - **INFR 1411U – Introduction to Networking I:**
-> A course about networks and how they work
+> A course about networks and how they work.
 - **INFR 1421U – Introduction to Networking II:**
-> A continuation of networking
+> A continuation of networking.
 - **INFR 2141U – Object Oriented Programming for IT:**
-> A course on object oriented programming
+> A course on object oriented programming.
 - **INFR 2810U – Computer Architecture:**
-> Teaches how computers work
+> Teaches how computers work.

 **Additional Requirements**